 2. The grate is in correct working order (not damaged and easily able to pop-off)

-It is important to keep a close eye on your sewerage tank and make sure that trees are not planted or growing close to the system.
+It is also important to keep a close eye on your sewerage tank and make sure that any garden or trees are not planted or growing close to the system.
 The general recommendation for service and maintenance of sewage systems is every 3 months for your aerobic treatment unit and every 2 to 3 years for your septic tank.

 Next Blog > How Plumbing (Not Vaccines) Eradicated Disease